 If you would like to donate to our Historical Archives, please complete the following steps:

-- Download and complete the Deed of Gift (PDF) and Gift Agreements (PDF).
+- Download and complete the Deed of Gift (PDF) and Gift Agreement (PDF).
 Both are required to donate to Winter Park Public Library.
-Beginning January 1, 2020 materials given to the library without these documents will not be accepted.
+Beginning January 1, 2020 materials given to the library without these documents will be considered to be full, free, and unencumbered property of the library once deposited, if accepted.

 - Allow the archivist to inspect all items to ensure they are in safe condition to be transferred to the archives.